 Cornell Cooperative Extension provides consumers with unbiased, research-based information to enable them to make informed decisions for themselves and their families.
 In this section, you will find information on solar energy that may help you to decide whether solar is right for you and your home.

-Solar energy is simply energy derived from the sun, that we can convert to electricity or thermal energy.
+Solar energy is simply energy derived from the sun, which we can then convert to electricity or thermal energy.
 Since sunlight is relatively infinite, solar energy is one of our most promising renewable resources.

-For the typical electricity needs of homeowners, a solar panel system can potentially supply between 70 and 110% of energy demand.
+For the typical electricity needs of homeowners, a solar panel system can potentially supply between 70 and 110% of energy demand - the excess of which can be sent back to the grid, allowing you to receive solar credit.

 Solar thermal systems convert solar radiation to thermal energy.
 A solar water heater can meet 90-100% of your hot water needs in the summer.